floydian86/snowflake-document-ai-pipeline/README.md

 A proof-of-concept (POC) implementation for extracting structured data from PDF documents using Snowflake's Document AI capabilities.
 This pipeline demonstrates how to load, process, and flatten PDF data into Snowflake tables for analysis.

+**Important Note**: PDF files processed by this pipeline may be unstructured.
+This pipeline is specifically designed to handle unstructured PDFs, and users should not expect source documents to be cleanly formatted.
+The system can process documents with varied layouts, inconsistent formatting, and mixed content types.

 ## Overview

 This project provides a complete end-to-end solution for: